 - A statement from a victim service organization

-For tenants to a written lease where the abuser is named on the lease and for tenants to an oral lease, regardless of where the abuser lives, the tenant must provide a written notice from all tenants who are part of the written or oral lease (except the abuser) requesting a lock change due to a credible imminent threat of domestic or sexual violence on the premises.
+For tenants to a written lease where the abuser is named on the contract and for tenants to an oral lease, regardless of where the abuser lives, the tenant must provide a written notice from all tenants who are part of the written or verbal lease (except the abuser) requesting a lock change due to a credible imminent threat of domestic or sexual violence on the premises.